Charlton Mackrell: Governance

-The village falls within the Non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Langport Rural District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.

-Somerset County Council is responsible for running the local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.
+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset (established under the Local Government Act 1972).
+It was part of Langport Rural District before 1974.

-It is also part of the Somerton and Frome county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.
+It is also part of the Glastonbury and Somerton county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It elects one Member of Parliament (MP) by the first-past-the-post system of election.

+Civil parish

+On 24 March 1887 part of the parish of Charlton Adam was merged with Charlton Mackrell, and on 1 January 2015 the merged parish was renamed "The Charltons".

+In 1881 the parish of Charlton Mackrell (prior to the merge) had a population of 290.

 Geography

-Just outside the village to the south west, near the main Langport and Castle Cary Railway line is the 14 acre Green Down Nature Reserve run by the Somerset Wildlife Trust.
-It is on the side of Windmill Hill and provides a habitat for a range of species including the largest number of large blue butterflies anywhere in the world.
-At the eastern end of the reserve is a Powder House which was used by the Great Western Railway to store dynamite used in the construction of the Somerton Tunnel from 1903 to 1905.
+Just outside the village to the south-west, near the main Langport and Castle Cary Railway line, is the 14 acre Green Down Nature Reserve run by the Somerset Wildlife Trust.
+It is on the side of Windmill Hill and provides a habitat for a range of species, including the largest number of large blue butterflies anywhere in the world.
+At the eastern end of the reserve is a Powder House, which was used by the Great Western Railway to store dynamite used in the construction of the Somerton Tunnel from 1903 to 1905.

 Landmarks

-The Abbey, Charlton Adam is a small country house which dates from the 16th century.
+The Abbey of Charlton Adam is a small country house which dates from the 16th century.
 The house takes its name from the fact that it was the site of the Chantry Chapel of the Holy Spirit, founded in 1237, of which some fragments may be incorporated.
-The interiors contain some Elizabethan panelling and reused earlier bits and pieces.
+The interiors contain some Elizabethan panelling and reuse earlier bits and pieces.
 It has been designated by English Heritage as a Grade I listed building.

 Lytes Cary is larger and has parts which date from the 14th century.
-A Tudor great hall was added in the mid-15th century, and a great chamber and other rooms in 1533.
+A Tudor great hall was added in the mid-15th century, and a great chamber and other rooms were added in 1533.
 Other rooms and ranges were added until the Lytes family sold the manor in the mid-18th century.
 It is now owned by the National Trust and is also Grade I listed.

 Charlton House is dated as being built in 1726 by Thomas Lyte on the site of an earlier building.
 The Court was built in 1792.
 Both are grade II* listed.